 If the lighthouse is listed or protected under a heritage designation, then the following information is to be provided that:

-. the heritage designation shall be annexed to the contract as included in the agreement documents; and
+. the heritage designation shall be annexed to the Agreement as included in the agreement documents; and

-. it must be defined whether it is the lessor or the lessee who is responsible for contacting the heritage authority in cases where permissions are required.
+. it must be defined whether it is the Lighthouse Authority or the Partner who is responsible for contacting the heritage authority in cases where permissions are required.

 This responsibility is often not transferable by the owner.

-4.1.5.
-PURPOSE AND CONDITIONS OF THE AGREEMENT
+5.2.5.
+USE AND CONDITIONS OF THE AGREEMENT

-The agreement may be entered into for the following purposes and under the following conditions:
+The following terms relating to the use should be considered for inclusion in the Agreement

 .
-The property shall be preserved in accordance with the heritage designation.
+The Lighthouse Authority may wish to consider the property shall be conserved in accordance with the heritage designation.

 .
-The lessee shall ensure that existing public access rights are not affected by their operations in accordance with the authorities’ policy.
+It may be advisable to ensure that existing public access rights are not affected by their operations in accordance with the authorities’ policy.

 .
-The lessee undertakes to discuss and seek approval for further developments and use with the lessor.
+The Partner undertakes to discuss and seek approval for further developments and use with the Lighthouse Authority.

 .
-The lessor will contribute advice on the future maintenance and repair of the leased areas.
+The Lighthouse Authority will contribute advice on the future maintenance and repair of the Agreement areas.

 .
-The lessor may consider opportunities to contribute to the maintenance and/or upgrading of the leased areas in light of the budgetary limits in effect at the time.
+The Lighthouse Authority may consider opportunities to contribute to the maintenance and/or upgrading of the Agreement areas in light of the budgetary limits in effect at the time.

 .
-The lessee may not use, or allow others to use, the leased property as a dwelling without prior approval.
+The Partner may not use, or allow others to use, the property as a dwelling without prior approval.

 .
-The lessee will not sublease the leased property without prior approval.
+The Partner will not sublet any part of the property or assign the Agreement to another party without prior approval.

 .
-The lessee undertakes to give particular emphasis to environmental safeguards in relation to the use and maintenance of the leased areas.
+The Partner undertakes to give particular emphasis to environmental protection in relation to the use and maintenance of the Agreement areas.

 .
-The lessee undertakes to adhere to health and safety regulations including site specific issues.
+The Partner undertakes to adhere to health and safety regulations including site specific issues.

 This shall include an assessment of the risks derived from visitor traffic.

 .
-The lessee shall comply with all the authorities’ specific maintenance terms.
+The Partner undertakes to promptly deal with the negative impacts caused by visitors’ use of Self- Media platforms and bear corresponding losses.

 .
-The lease should be subject to a periodic review.
+It may be advisable to comply with all the authorities’ specific maintenance terms.

 .
+The Agreement should be subject to a periodic review.

-The lessee shall comply with all access agreements/restrictions ( e.g., vehicles, boat landings).
+.
+It may be advisable to comply with all access agreements/restrictions ( e.g., vehicles, boat landings).

 .
 Allocation of costs and maintenance of services ( e.g., water, electricity, drainage).